|Follow PSU Men's Lacrosse:||Follow @PennStateMLAX|

 Penn State's game at Maryland will be its second nationally-televised game this season

-Peter Toner enters his second season as the associate head coach for the Penn State men's lacrosse team in 2016 and his sixth season as a member of the Nittany Lions' coaching staff after serving as an assistant coach.
-Toner also serves as an assistant coach for the 2016 U.S. Men’s National Under-19 team.
+Peter Toner enters his fourth season as the associate head coach for the Penn State men’s lacrosse team in 2018 and his eighth season as a member of the Nittany Lions’ coaching staff after serving as an assistant coach.

 A 2003 graduate of Springfield College, Toner worked as a graduate assistant at his alma mater for two seasons (2004-05).
 As a player, he helped lead the Pride to three NCAA tournament appearances.
 A two-time captain, Toner garnered All-New England honors and was one of two intercollegiate men’s lacrosse players to garner National Strength and Conditioning Association All-America recognition.

 In May 2005, Toner earned his master’s degree from Springfield in physical education with a concentration in athletic administration.
 Toner and his wife, Mary, have three sons, Tripp, Campbell, and Marcus, and currently reside in State College, Pa.